 What can I measure with Smart Agriculture / IoT sensors?

-Smart Agriculture is focused around soil, weather and crop conditions.
-Given the importance of weather and irrigation; many Smart Farming solutions are coupled with Smart Environment (Air Quality) and Smart Water (Pollution, Turbidity, Nutrients) for a complete solution.
+Smart Agriculture is focused on soil, weather and crop conditions.
+Given the importance of weather and irrigation, many Smart Farming solutions are coupled with Smart Environment (Air Quality) and Smart Water (Pollution, Turbidity, Nutrients) for a complete solution.
 The most common IoT sensors are listed below:

 - Soil temperature.

 - Non-Contact surface temperature.

 The moisture content of soil can also be monitored using buried probes with electrodes.
 In hydrology, soil science and agricultural moisture content play a vital role in soil chemistry, plant growth and groundwater recharge.
 Soil moisture content is essential for several reasons:

 - Water in the soil serves as a critical nutrient for all crops and plants.